top of page

 For leaders in Not For Profit organisations, these statistics point to a worsening of an already problematic situation.
 Without proactive measures, the sector risks collapsing under mounting demand with too few workers to meet the needs.

-Low wages, limited career growth, and demanding working conditions have created a perfect storm in recruitment.
 Whilst the (now not so recent) Fair Work Commission's 15% wage increase for direct care workers was a welcome improvement, the gradual 18-month rollout has in all probability impacted the effectiveness of the increase in retaining talent long-term.
 Rural and regional areas, with their limited infrastructure and employment incentives, face even tougher challenges.

 How can organisations position themselves as competitive employers while simultaneously ensuring meaningful, sustainable care?
 The answer lies in multi-faceted recruitment strategies that address both immediate and long-term systemic issues.